-Cancellation - Cancellation of course registration occurs prior to the Extended Drop deadline.
-Related tuition, compulsory, and program-related fees for cancelled courses are reversed from the student's account, depending on the degree program.
+Cancellation - When cancellation of course registration occurs prior to the Extended Drop deadline, related tuition, compulsory, and program-related fees for cancelled courses are reversed from the student's account, depending on the degree program.

 Over-payments - Any eligible payment received on a student account that exceeds non-refundable fees incurred will be refunded to the student upon their request to the Cash Office.
-Date restrictions may apply to student loan and scholarship refunds.
+Date restrictions may apply to scholarship refunds.

-Refunds can be received by cheque (within four weeks of request), or debit (Cash Office from 9:00 a.m. to 3:30 p.m.
+Refunds can be received by cheque/direct deposit (within four weeks of request), or debit (Cash Office from 9:00 a.m. to 3:30 p.m.
 Monday to Friday with valid picture identification).
-Refunds can also be processed by Direct Deposit.
-Students can enter their banking information on the Bridge - Student Account area, and will then need to contact the Cash Office to request the refund.
-Direct Deposit refunds can take approximately two weeks to deposit to students bank accounts.
+Students are encouraged to take advantage of direct deposit refunds by entering their banking information on the Bridge - Student Account area, and will then contact the Cash Office to request the refund.
 International students transferring to another Canadian post secondary institution may request their refund be paid directly to the new institution.
 Additional information and approvals from the student and institution would be required.
 Please contact the Cash Office directly to determine if this is an option for international refunds.
+Otherwise, international funds are refunded in the same method as they were originally received.